guox191/html-webpack-template-plugin/README.md

 - `root`: project root path.
 Default to `process.cwd()`.
 - `engine`: `handlebars`(default) | `ejs`.
 - `template`: [required] template file location.
 - `variable`: `Object` A map of predefined variables which will be injected into template and can be overwrote by config file.
+- `helper`: `Object` A map of view helpers which will be injected into template and can be overwrote by config file.

 Extra options added in htmlWebpackPlugin: